-CPR SKILLS TEST
+BLS/CPR SKILLS TEST

-This service is available once a person completes the first part of the online AHA BLS course.
+This service is available if a person completes the first part of the online AHA BLS course through another course.
 This entails the face-to-face skills test component necessary to obtain an AHA BLS card.
 It is only offered at the Richmond campus.